Building a Great Workplace Culture

 In some organizations, some of these workplace cultures may come as written rules that govern the smooth operation of an organization such as Harassment, Bullying or adhering to time/attendance policies that fall under the attitude and habit culture.
 These must be adhered to at all times.

 The workforce environment plays a big role with culture as well.
 Putting into consideration that it is a workplace, and not a playground; a relaxed environment is important.
 Cohesive unspoken and unwritten set of rules or daily workplace practices that both the employer and employee bring to the workplace can be a part of culture.
 This can be as simple as an “inside Joke or sign” known only by the organization’s staff to use proper respectful language or for the general interaction between employees.
-In some workplace cultures, employees are continuously rewarded for their good behavior.
+In some workplace cultures, employees are continuously rewarded for their good behaviour.

 A respected boss will yield greater results from the employees than a feared one.
 Employees do not need to be scampering and taking cover under their desks at the shadow of “The Boss”.
 A well-engineered team will work with or without the presence of the boss.